 LBACS and SPCA-LA: Who's who and why does it matter?

-Years of experience in talking with animal lovers in Long Beach has revealed that many residents of Long Beach are not aware of the bifurcated structure of the Long Beach animal shelter, in which the majority of animals that are surrendered are sheltered on the ACS side, where they are euthanized (nearly 2400 animals killed at LBACS in 2015 alone), while efforts to increase adoptions are shunted off to the SPCA side, where only a relatively small number of the most adoptable animals are housed.
-In fact, spcaLA only takes in 28% of the animals at the Long Beach animal shelter.
-ACS adopts out about 6% of animals and engages in inefficient, piecemeal placement practices like long-distance transports and pushing more and more animals off on rescues to try to place the rest.
+Years of experience in talking with animal lovers in Long Beach has revealed that many residents of Long Beach are not aware of the split structure of the Long Beach animal shelter, in which the majority of animals that are surrendered are sheltered on the ACS side, where they are euthanized (nearly 1100 animals killed at LBACS in 2017 alone), while efforts to increase adoptions are shunted off to the SPCA side, where only a relatively small number of the most adoptable animals are housed.
+In fact, spcaLA only takes in 25-27% of the animals at the Long Beach animal shelter.
+ACS adopts out about 12% of animals and engages in inefficient, piecemeal placement practices like long-distance transports and pushing more and more animals off on rescues to try to place the rest.
+LBACS did only 682 adoptions last year (2017) and most of those were facilitated by SpcaLA.

 ACS has said in communications with Stayin' Alive Long Beach that ACS only does a very small number of adoptions for two basic reasons: 1) because they don't want to appear to be in competition with spcaLA, adding that SpcaLA doesn't want them to do the adoption piece and 2) having an on-the-record adoption program would be redundant with spcaLA's efforts.

 As to #1, it is incomprehensible that the City of Long Beach would allow a non-profit to dictate city policy, but we have been told it does.
-This results in the deaths of thousands of animals a year.
+This results in the deaths of more than a thousand animals a year.
 City Manager Patrick West could put a stop to the prohibition on adoption in a minute, yet he does not.

 As for #2, this is simply flawed logic.
 With a large proportion of our shelter's animals not being served by SpcaLA, we NEED a strong adoption program at ACS.
 As the figure below shows, an ACS adoption program would not be redundant with spcaLA's adoption program; rather, it would complement it.